Progeria: Notable cases

 In 1987, fifteen-year-old Mickey Hays, who had progeria, appeared along with Jack Elam in the documentary I Am Not a Freak.
 Elam and Hays first met during the filming of the 1986 film The Aurora Encounter, in which Hays was cast as an alien.
 The friendship that developed lasted until Hays died in 1992, on his 20th birthday.
 Elam said, "You know I've met a lot of people, but I've never met anybody that got next to me like Mickey."

 Harold Kushner, who among other things wrote the book When Bad Things Happen to Good People, had a son, Aaron, who died at the age of 14 in 1977 of progeria.

 Margaret Casey, a 29-year-old woman with progeria who was then believed to be the oldest survivor of the premature aging disease, died on Sunday, May 26, 1985.
-Casey, a freelance artist, was admitted to Yale-New Haven Hospital on the night of May 25 with respiratory problems, which caused her death.
+Casey, a freelance artist, was admitted to Yale New Haven Hospital on the night of May 25 with respiratory problems, which caused her death.

 Sam Berns was an American activist with the disease.
 He was the subject of the HBO documentary Life According to Sam.
 Berns also gave a TEDx talk titled "My Philosophy for a Happy Life" on December 13, 2013.

 Hayley Okines was an English progeria patient who spread awareness of the condition.

 Leon Botha, the South African painter and DJ who was known, among other things, for his work with the hip-hop duo Die Antwoord, lived with progeria.
 He died in 2011, aged 26.
-Tiffany Wedekind of Columbus, Ohio, is believed to be the oldest survivor of progeria at 44 years old as of September 2022.

 Alexandra Peraut is a Catalan girl with progeria; she has inspired the book Una nena entre vint milions ('A girl in 20 million'), a children's book to explain progeria to youngsters.

 Adalia Rose Williams, born December 10, 2006, was an American girl with progeria, who was a notable YouTuber and vlogger who shared her everyday life on social media.
 She died on January 12, 2022, at the age of 15.

 Amy Foose, born September 12, 1969, was an American girl with progeria, who died at the age of 16 on December 19, 1985.
-Sister of American automobile designer, artist, and TV star, Chip Foose, who started a foundation in her name called Amy's Depot.
+She was the sister of American automobile designer, artist, and TV star Chip Foose, who started a foundation in her name called Amy's Depot.
 The Progeria Research Foundation gives out The Amy Award every few years, in honor of Amy.

-Sammy Basso, born December 1, 1995, was an Italian biologist, activist and writer who studied progeria and campaigned to raise awareness of the disease, died at the age of 28 on October 5, 2024.
+Sammy Basso, born December 1, 1995, was an Italian biologist, activist and writer who studied progeria and campaigned to raise awareness of the disease; he died at the age of 28 on October 5, 2024.
 At the time of his death he was the longest-living survivor of the condition.